ByAliaksandr/web-coding-challenge/README.md

 - Why TestBed is not used?

   It is just very slow for big production projects.
+In many cases it is not required to instantiate a wrapping module to test the component's functionality.

 - Why cypress is not used?